christophhart/HISE/hi_snex/Readme.md

 ### Function calls

-You can call other functions using this syntax: `functionCall(parameter1, parameter2);` It currently supports up to three parameters.
-Be aware that you can't call functions before defining them:
+You can call other functions using this syntax: `functionCall(parameter1, parameter2);`Be aware that forward declaring is not supported so you can't call functions before defining them:

 ```cpp
 void f1()